^Statue of Kalman in Budapest – English and German description provided on tab

 Of course, this wouldn’t be a problem for you if you come from an interracial family and are well versed with a language other than English or your mother tongue.
 Nevertheless, not all of us are as fortunate.
 At the same time, not everyone was able to learn some Spanish, a spattering of French, and some other foreign language back in high school.
 So will you allow this problem to stop you from enjoying your trip?
 Certainly not!
 What should you do, then?

-Whether your trip is for business or pleasure, it pays to learn the language spoken at the place where you’re going.
+Whether your trip is for business or pleasure, it pays to learn the language spoken at the place where you’re going, and you can learn languages without cramming.
 You don’t have to be an expert linguist; learning just a couple of important words would be enough.
 You would be surprised how much better your traveling experience would be if you know how to speak even just a few words from the local language.
 It can actually enhance your experience in ways you never deemed possible.

 Some say, “You can’t teach old dogs new tricks”, and that may be true in this case.
 You can’t expect to master the language, say French, in a matter of days.
 Hence, a good start would be learning how to speak a few greetings, numbers, directions, simple questions, and phrases such as “How are you doing,” “What’s your name,” “Please,” “Thank you,” “How much is that,” “Where is (so and so place),” and “Nice to meet you,” among others.
 You would find these simple phrases very handy when you take a cab, eat in a restaurant, or go shopping.

 Once you’ve got that right down pat, you could progress to a more (somewhat) complex level that would help you “survive” in that place vocabulary-wise.
 Of course, if you have plenty of time to prepare for the trip, then you can go ahead and have an in-depth study of the language by attending a class or hiring a private tutor.